 - Non-convictions: While the FCRA (Fair Credit Reporting Act) allows non-convictions to be reported on a background report for 7 years, local laws may prohibit the use and or/disclosure of these records.

 - Most reporting agencies will not include arrest-only records or situations where charges were dropped, dismissed, or where the individual was found not guilty.

-- Certain cases may be reported, however, if they resulted in a diversion or deferral program (or similar). [ We may want to add more into this]
+- Certain cases may be reported, however, if they resulted in a diversion or deferral program (or similar).

 - Expunged or sealed records